sbadillo/irradiance-pv/irradiance_pv/README.md

 Irradiance is a simple implementation of solar position and irradiance models to calculate the incident in plane irradiance in PV Modules.

-The package works its way from an horizontal global irradince, calculating solar positions, then transforming the components into a Plane-of-Array (POA) Irradiance, necessary for the modeling of photovoltaic energy yields.
+The package works its way from an horizontal global irradince, calculating solar positions, then transforming the components into a
+Plane-of-Array (POA) Irradiance, necessary for the modeling of photovoltaic energy yields.

+## Installation
+'''console
+$pip install irradiance-pv
+'''

 ## files